chocolatey/choco-wiki/How-To-Apply-Branding-To-Chocolatey-GUI.md

 # Branding

-We are aware that some of customers want to be able to brand Chocolatey GUI so that is "looks" like there own internal applications.
+We are aware that some of customers want to be able to brand Chocolatey GUI so that is "looks" like their own internal applications.
 Out of the box, Chocolatey GUI's main screen looks like this:

 ![Chocolatey GUI Main Screen](images/gui/main-screen.png)